wwarthen/RomWBW/Source/Doc/SystemGuide.md

 : This bank is mapped to the upper 32K of the processors memory space.
 It is a fixed mapping that is never changed in normal RomWBW operation hence the name "Common".

+## Memory Managers

+The following hardware memory managers are supported by RomWBW.
+The operation of these memory managers is not documented here -- please refer to the documentation of your hardware provider for that.

+Z2:

+: Memory memory manager introduced by Sergey Kiselv in the Zeta 2 SBC.
+Popular in many RCBus systems.

+Z180:

+: Memory manager built into the Z180 CPU

+Z280:

+: Memory manager built into the Z280 CPU

+ZRC:

+: Memory manager onboard the ZRC series of computers by Bill Shen.

+SBC:

+: Memory manager onboard the N8VEM SBC series of computers by Andrew Lynch.

+MBC:

+: Memory manager onboard the Nhyodyne computer system by Andrew Lynch.

+N8:

+: Memory manager onboard the N8 SBC computer by Andrew Lynch.

+EZ512:

+: Memory manager onboard the EaZy80-512 Z80 CPU Module by Bill Shen.

+RPH:

+: Memory manager onboard the Rhyophyre computer system by Andrew Lynch.

+The memory manager used is determined by the configuration choices that are part of a RomWBW build process.
+A given ROM can only have a single memory manager -- it is not selected dynamically.

 # Disk Layout